sl33p/the-way-we-work/trello.md

 For example: When a customer signs up, I want the notification to be clear, so they understand how to register and login.

+As well as the user stories, you can include some words to describe the issue you think needs working on.
+Give some context so others can understand it.
+You should avoid talking in terms of solutions.
+Talk about what users need, rather than how they would go about it.

 **Checklist:**

 If your ticket's large break it up into several tickets or make a checklist to show progress